thepeacockproject/LocalGhost/Readme.md

 - While using this, there is no connection at all to any IOI server (I think).
 This means you will not have your regular progression data, and right now, no progression at all.
 To still have some freedom in suit selection, all unlockable disguises are made available.
 - The server sends a modified main menu, so the only thing available will be ghost mode, the options screen and possibly custom contracts.
-- The mission end screen is not implemented and will show you a 'This menu is not available' error, which you can just click away.
+- On mission completion the game will grant you a placeholder challenge 'Old rusty wrench'.
+I did that because the screen looks so empty otherwise.
-- Matchmaking is not (yet) implemented.
+- Ghost mode matchmaking is (still) not implemented.
 Inviting is the way to go.
+- Hitman 1 support is not as complete as h2/h3 support yet.
+Check the h1 branch.

 # Players
 To use this software, download the patcher [here](https://gitlab.com/grappigegovert/localghost/-/jobs/artifacts/master/download?job=build_patcher).